 The use of botanical medicine in western countries is increasing and has become increasingly complex given the vast array of products in the marketplace.
 Surveys show that up 19% of the US population use botanical remedies for health conditions (not including vitamins).

-Over the past thirty years, there has seen an explosion in pharmacological studies of plants and the number of clinical trials are growing exponentially.
+Over the past thirty years, there has been an explosion in pharmacological studies of plants, and the number of clinical trials are growing exponentially.
 In a circular fashion, increased use has spurred research, and reporting of positive clinical trials in the media has led to increased curiosity and use by the public.
 Herbal medicines can often be a useful therapeutic choice, offering effective treatment with a relatively good degree of safety.
 However, many individuals purchase herbal medicines without any guidance from a clinician who is competent in the recommendation of plant-derived remedies.

 Safety & Quality:

 With newspapers, magazines and mass media providing information almost daily on the risks or benefits of some herb or other, much misinformation abounds.
 New herbal dietary supplements flood the shelves of pharmacies, health food stores, and retail chains.
 The array of choices can be be mind-boggling.
 While it is true that many botanical medicines have their origins in traditional systems of medicine that are hundreds, if not thousands, of years old, many products in the United States marketplace bear little resemblance to the crude preparations of the past.
-Since these are unregulated, some products unfortunately are adulterated or contain none of active ingredients listed on the packaging.
-More worrisome is the possibility of lead, arsnic or mercury contaminants, particualtly in prodcuts coming from China or India.
+Since these are unregulated, some products unfortunately are adulterated or contain none of the active ingredients listed on the packaging.
+More worrisome is the possibility of lead, arsenic or mercury contaminants, particularly in products coming from China or India.

 Consumers and health care professionals are beginning to realize the impact of inconsistencies in product quality due to relatively poor oversight from governmental agencies and a flooded marketplace.
 The scientific data are confusing and contradictory.
 The use of herbal medicines by patients with chronic health conditions taking prescription medications is commonplace and is of particular concern due to the possibility of herb-to-herb and herb-to-drug interactions.